Meanwhale/MeanscriptCS/docs/reference.md

 ## Bytecode format

 Meanscript bytecode is a list of 32-bit words.
-One bytecode word can be an operation or data.
+One bytecode word can be an instruction or data.

-32-bit operation content:
+32-bit instruction content:

 bits  | mask         | description
 ------|--------------|------------
-0-7   | `0xff000000` | Operation code.
-See list of operations below.
+0-7   | `0xff000000` | Instruction ID.
-8-15  | `0x00ff0000` | Operation size, i.e. offset to the next operation.
+8-15  | `0x00ff0000` | Instruction size.
-16-31 | `0x0000ffff` | Data type of the operation target.
+16-31 | `0x0000ffff` | Additional info, e.g. data type of the instruction target.

 For example, here's an instruction to define a text "Meanscript" constant: